udexon/MetaProgrammingDummies/_SAIGON/README.md

         android:text="Select or Capture Image 20190213" />
 ```

-3. You can download the new `layout` [here](https://github.com/udexon/MetaProgrammingDummies/blob/master/_SAIGON/activity_main.xml).
+3. You can download the new `layout/activity_main.xml` [here](https://github.com/udexon/MetaProgrammingDummies/blob/master/_SAIGON/activity_main.xml).
 Just replace the old file with the new one.
 Rebuild your APK in Android Studio (or your preferred methods).

 So what are the novelties behind such a trivial change?